rossberg/camp/README.txt

 The context menus on the info area or the buttons area reveal additional keys.

-If the current track is in the Playlist, its entry is shown in white.
+If the current track is in the Playlist, its entry there is shown in white.

 If the current track is in the Library, its home folder is shown in white in the Browser.
 Likewise, respective View entries are shown in white.
 That way, you